Delwar Hossain Sayeedi: Charge sheets

-Sultan Ahmed Howlader, the fourth prosecution witness in the trial, testified that, during the war, Sayeedi and his associate Moshleuddin confined Bipod Shaha's daughter Vanu Shaha at Parerhat, Pirojpur district and regularly raped her.
-Another witness testified that Sayeedi had organised the Razakar militia, a paramilitary force that aided the Pakistan army at Pirojpur.
+Sultan Ahmed Howlader, the fourth prosecution witness in the trial, testified that during the war, Sayeedi and his associate Moshleuddin confined Bipod Shaha's daughter Vanu Shaha at Parerhat, Pirojpur district, and regularly raped her.
+Another witness testified that Sayeedi had organised the Razakar militia, a paramilitary force that aided the Pakistan Army in Pirojpur.

 The trial saw 28 witnesses for the prosecution and 16 for the defence.
-In addition, the tribunal received 16 witness statements given to the investigator after the prosecution argued that those witnesses were either dead, or that producing them before the tribunal would incur unreasonable delay or expenditure.
+In addition, the tribunal received 16 witness statements given to the investigator after the prosecution argued that those witnesses were either dead, or that producing them before the tribunal would incur unreasonable delay or expense.

 Witness abduction

-On 5 November 2012, Sukhranjan Bali, a prosecution witness who instead testified as a defense witness was abducted outside the International Crimes Tribunal allegedly by the Bangladesh Police.
-Human rights group believed it to be a case of forced disappearance.
+On 5 November 2012, Sukhranjan Bali, a prosecution witness who instead testified as a defense witness, was abducted outside the International Crimes Tribunal, allegedly by the Bangladesh Police.
+Human rights groups believed it to be a case of forced disappearance.
 Later, Bali was handed over to India's Border Security Force.
 "The apparent abduction of a witness in a trial at the ICT is a cause for serious concern about the conduct of the prosecution, judges and government," said a spokesperson for Human Rights Watch.
 Bali had been expected to counter prosecution allegations about Sayeedi's involvement in the 1971 murder of Bali's brother.

 Conviction

-The tribunal found Sayeedi guilty in 8 of the 20 charges, including mass killing, rape, arson, looting and force minority Hindus to convert to Islam during 1971.
-On 28 February 2013, the tribunal sentenced him to death by hanging for two charges among the eight committed during the Independence War of Bangladesh in 1971.
+The tribunal found Sayeedi guilty of 8 of the 20 charges, including mass killing, rape, arson, looting, and forcing minority Hindus to convert to Islam during 1971.
+On 28 February 2013, the tribunal sentenced him to death by hanging for two of the eight charges committed during the War of Independence in 1971.

-Sayeedi was awarded capital punishment for the offenses as listed in charge numbers 8 and 10.
-The court refrained from passing any separate sentence of imprisonment for the offences listed in charge numbers 6, 7, 11, 14, 16 and 19 which it said had been proved beyond a reasonable doubt.
-At the same time, the accused was found not guilty to the offenses of crimes against humanity as listed in charge numbers 1, 2, 3, 4, 5, 9, 12, 13, 15, 17, 18, 20 and was acquitted from the said charges.
-Sayeedi's lawyers boycotted the trial and have said that the charges against Sayeedi and others were politically motivated.
+Sayeedi was sentenced to death for the offences listed in charge numbers 8 and 10.
+The court did not pass separate sentences of imprisonment for the offences listed in charge numbers 6, 7, 11, 14, 16, and 19, which it said had been proven beyond a reasonable doubt.
+At the same time, the accused was found not guilty of the crimes against humanity listed in charge numbers 1, 2, 3, 4, 5, 9, 12, 13, 15, 17, 18, and 20, and was acquitted of the said charges.
+Sayeedi's lawyers boycotted the trial and stated that the charges against Sayeedi and others were politically motivated.